tearitco/Sorcery-1/README.md

 # Socery
-A card game played on terminal <d>
+A card game like Hearthstone could be played on terminal. <br>
+Fianl project of CS 246, Winter 2018.<br>
+All the codes were written in C++. <br>
-CS246 final project, made by Ning Chen, Bohang Zhang, and Trista. <d>
+This is a group project, created by Ning Chen, Boyer Zhang, and Trista Tian.